-Packet loss occurs when data gets lost during transmission.
+A packet loss occurs when data gets lost during transmission.
 It can result from network congestion.
-Often, the effects are most notable for users of online gaming or voice over IP (VoIP) application usage.
+Often, the effects are most notable for online gaming or voice over IP (VoIP) application users.
 In such cases, a user’s gameplay or quality of online conversations suffers.

 Jitters are irregular data packet transmissions over a network.
 When an irregularity in transmitting information occurs, confusion on both ends of the network happens.
 Network congestion and, eventually, packet loss can result from the presence of too much jitter.

 A web browser is responsible for receiving packets and assembling them into web pages that visitors see.
 Ideally, a browser can process as much as eight data packets at one time.
 Available bandwidth affects how fast a page loads.
 In general, the more data packets a system can process, the faster the page loading time.

 Why Is It Important to Use Data Packets?

 Data packet use ensures the reliable and efficient transfer of information.
 Rather than transmitting a huge file as a single data block, sending it as smaller packets improves transmission.
 The packets usually take the best route available to spread the data.
 That allows the information to flow freely or not get stuck or slowed down in a specific spot.
 Should a data packet encounter congestion due to tons of simultaneous transfers, the network can reroute packets to less congested pathways.